Dogs and

 -

-The efficiency of some new cancer drugs are tested in dogs with the same cancers as humans, as an approved drug will then have a benefit for both humans and dogs.
+The effectiveness of some new cancer drugs are tested in dogs with the same cancers as humans, as an approved drug can then have a benefit for both humans and dogs.
 In a study at NUS Medicine, in Singapore, researchers tested an approach to trigger the immune system to fight cancer in pet dogs with existing cancer – which is hoped could become a standard treatment option for both humans and dogs.

 -